"The

 Yet I once did exactly that - and almost missed the chance.

-Past midnight one 1970s summer night, I was driving east through the desolate
+Past midnight one 1970s summer night, I was driving homeward through the desolate

 lava beds west of Idahos Craters of the Moon.
 Ahead, a set of headlights came into